ozlemtuncel/pols8810_spring2023/docs/week1.md

 Ozlem Tuncel
 otuncelgurlek1@gsu.edu

-**CAUTION**: DO NOT SOLELY RELY ON MY NOTES.
+> :warning: **CAUTION**: DO NOT SOLELY RELY ON MY NOTES.
 THERE MIGHT BE TYPOS AND MISTAKES.
-ALWAYS KEEP YOUR OWN NOTES!
+ALWAYS TAKE YOUR NOTES!

-The goal of this week is to familiarize yourselves with few basic concepts in math that will help us in OLS.
+The goal of this week is to familiarize yourselves with a few basic math concepts that will help us in OLS.
 These concepts are:
 - **matrix/linear algebra**
 - **statistic** vs **parameter**
 - **vector** and **scalar**

 ## Here are some key points:
-- matrix algebra or linear algebra - this is like learning a new language
+- matrix algebra (or linear algebra) is like learning a new language.
+So, it can be challenging at first, but practice is important.
-- bold face, not italicized - that just means it is matrix
 - a **scalar** is a single number or constant
 - a **vector** is a matrix but it is just one row and one column
 - a **matrix** has more than one column or row (of vectors)
-- a **parameter** - we cannot directly observe it.
-It helps us to represent entire population / true unknown/value in the population, it is theroretically possible to know but practically impossible.
-We use greek letters.
+- a **parameter** - measurement of population quantities.
+We cannot directly observe it.
+It helps us to represent entire population -- true unknown/value in the population.
+Sometimes, it is theroretically possible to know this value but practically nearly impossible.
+We use greek letters to denote parameters (like $\mu$ or $\delta$).
+We cannot never get the parameter, we can only **estimate** it using statistics.
-- a **statistic** - give me your best guess about some data (e.g., mean of a sample)
+- a **statistic** - measurement of the sample qualities.
+Basically, this is a way of giving your best guess about some data (e.g., mean of a sample).
-- We cannot never get the parameter, we can only estimate it using statistics.
-- special matrices (e.g., square matrix, symmetric matrix) are important in some instances because you have to have certain types of matrices to perform certain operations
+- special matrices (e.g., square matrix, symmetric matrix) are important in some instances because you have to have certain types of matrices to perform certain operations.
+We will talk about them more in upcoming weeks.
-- an **inverse of matrix** is a matrix whether in which we pre-multiply or post-multiply the matrix with it and it yields an identity matrix
+- an **inverse of matrix** is a matrix, and the product between a matrix and its inverse yields to an identity matrix

 ## Some recommendations:
 - Definitely go over your notes and practice some matrix operations
 - Think about why we are talking about matrices before focusing on OLS theory
 - Get familiarize with concepts like parameter, scalar, vector, etc.
+- Get familirize with greek letters (see below)
+- If you want more math (yey! :boom:), I recommend [Math Refresher for Political Scientist](https://projects.iq.harvard.edu/prefresher/material) - this is a math camp at Harvard's Department of Government led by Gary King.